Ansley Wilcox: Early life

-Ansley Wilcox was born near Augusta, Georgia, on January 27, 1856.
-Like Theodore Roosevelt's mother, Martha Bulloch Roosevelt, his mother was from the South and his father from the North.
+Ansley Wilcox was born in Summerville, Augusta, Georgia, on January 27, 1856, to Frances Louisa (née Ansley) and Daniel H. Wilcox.
+Wilcox's mother was from the South and his father from the North.
 During the Civil War his family moved to Connecticut.
 Wilcox attended preparatory school at the Hopkins School before attending Yale, where he ultimately studied law.
-After Yale, Wilcox traveled to London where he attended Oxford University.
+After graduating from Yale in 1874, Wilcox traveled to London where he attended Oxford University for one year.
+He was then admitted to the bar.

 Career

 Legal career

 After leaving Oxford, Wilcox moved to Buffalo, New York, where he began practicing law.
-Buffalo was a fast-growing industrial city when Wilcox arrived.
-Although a young man, he soon became known for his legal expertise, charitable works and his love of golf.
-Corporate law was his specialty, but he also taught a course in medical jurisprudence at the University of Buffalo.
+He was connected with the law firms Crowley, Movius & Wilcox; Allen, Movius, & Wilcox; Movius & Wilcox; Wilcox & Miner and Wilcox & Bull.
+He served as counsel for the commission acquiring land for the Niagara Falls Reservation from 1883 to 1885.
+He was chair of medical jurisprudence at the University of Buffalo.

 In 1890, Wilcox was involved in the case of Rogers v.
 The Common Council of the City of Buffalo that established the constitutionality of the Civil Service Law.

 In 1891, Wilcox took the landmark case of Briggs v.
 Spaulding to the Supreme Court and with it, established the liability for negligence of directors of national banks.
 The case, which was decided on May 25, 1891, involved the First National Bank of Buffalo and its directors, Reuben Porter Lee, Francis E. Coit, Elbridge G. Spaulding, William H. Johnson, and Thomas W. Cushing.
 The case was brought by Anne Vought as executrix of John H. Vought, and Frank S. Coit and Joseph C. Barnes, as administrators of Charles C. Coit, former directors.

 Wilcox was a member of the Reservation Commission from 1910 until his retirement from the practice of law in 1917.